otagomohio/2019-06-11_GBS_EE/sessions/minisymposium.md

 Genotyping-by-Sequencing (GBS) in the broad sense has been revolutionising population genomics by bringing state of the art genomic technologies within reach of most researchers.

 This Mini-symposium will serve as an opening for a two day hands-on workshop introducing the practicalities of GBS.
 We are delighted to be able to present a range of talks from various departments and institutions connecting researchers across the country.

+Supported by: The Department of Zoology, Genomic Aotearoa, The New Zealand eScience Infrastructure

 Time | Title | Speaker |